Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 moment is called a **Strife**.

 Strife is a powerful tool for Player Characters to change the world around them.

-By expending the Strife, the character can either:
+By spending **8 motes** and performing or expending a Stunt, the Player
+may:

--   Reset any limited-use Power.
+-   Reuse any limited-use Power.

 -   Use a Lesser or Greater Power they have not purchased.
 (They do not need to meet the prerequisites, save that they must be *able* to